OWASP/www-chapter-austin/index.md

 <hr>

-### OWASP Austin Chapter Meeting February 2025 ###
+### OWASP Austin Chapter Meeting March 2025 ###

-**When:** Tuesday, February 25, 2025 @ 11:30 AM - 1:00 PM<br>
+**When:** Tuesday, March 25, 2025 @ 11:30 AM - 1:00 PM<br>
 Agenda:<br>
 11:30-11:55 -- Room Opens, food is available and in-room discussions<br>
 11:55-12:05 -- Chapter/OWASP info presentation<br>
 12:05-1  -- Speaker Presentation<br>
 <br>
-**Presentation: When the Tool is the Weapon -- Abusing (and defending) native M365 applications**
+**Presentation: Lead with AI: Transforming Cybersecurity with Artificial Intelligence**

-When you think about Business Email Compromise, you think about the mailbox, right?
-Malicious inbox rules, spoofed domains hijacking email threads, and phishing campaigns blasted to a user’s contact list are hallmarks of this type of attack.
-However, other applications within the M365 ecosystem are often leveraged by Threat Actors while they are in a compromised tenant.
+The cybersecurity landscape is evolving at an unprecedented pace, with attackers leveraging automation, AI, and machine learning to outmaneuver traditional defenses.
+To stay ahead, we must rethink how we defend our systems, manage risk, and make critical decisions.

-Teams, SharePoint, E-Discovery, and OneNote can and have been abused by threat actors during a business email compromise.
-Initial access, exfil, and leapfrogging to new victims can happen in a way that will not throw any alerts.
-What are the threat actors doing with these apps, how can we detect it, and how can we stop it?
+This talk will break down practical ways to integrate AI into security operations, from streamlining workflows to improving threat intelligence analysis.
+Attendees will gain a deeper understanding of AI’s strengths and limitations, ethical considerations, and how to build AI-driven strategies that empower security teams rather than overwhelm them.

 **Speaker:**
 <br>
-Alexis Watters
+Marcus Carey

 RSVP:<br>
-In-person (and free lunch) at <a href="https://owasp-austin-2025-february.eventbrite.com" target="_blank">Eventbrite</a>
+In-person (and free lunch) at <a href="https://owasp-austin-2025-march.eventbrite.com" target="_blank">Eventbrite</a>
  <br>
-Online RSVP at <a href="https://www.meetup.com/owasp-austin-chapter/events/305489290/?slug=owasp-austin-chapter&eventId=305489290" target="_blank">Meetup</a>
+Online RSVP at <a href="https://www.meetup.com/owasp-austin-chapter/events/305489292/?eventOrigin=group_upcoming_events" target="_blank">Meetup</a>
 <br><br>
 [back to top](#welcome)